 “John was so compassionate, responsive, and prompt in helping me with a very difficult situation – he was a gem!
 I would absolutely recommend him to anyone needing legal advice or help.
 Thank you John!
 God bless you.” -Lisa S.

-At Torgenson Law, our Phoenix personal injury attorneys have extensive experience helping victims who have been injured in a variety of ways.
-So the most common cases that we handle for clients in this area include the following:
+At Torgenson Law, our Phoenix personal injury attorneys have extensive experience helping accident victims who have been injured in a variety of ways.
+The most common cases that we handle for clients in this area include the following:

 As soon as you know you have a personal injury case, speak to a Phoenix personal injury lawyer as soon as possible.
 Your attorney will review your case to determine the best steps moving forward.
 The vast majority of personal injury cases are settled through insurance carriers before a personal injury lawsuit is filed.
 However, there are some reasons in which it may be necessary to file a personal injury lawsuit.